we live here

 We told her how we had bought a cheap throwaway camera to record the event in case of any violence.

 We replied that the police had videoed the whole thing……….and maybe she could invite them to be in the exhibition.

 Text first published in catalogue to East International open exhibition.
 Norwich Gallery.
 Selected by Kieth Piper and Sebastien Lopez, 2000.

 We Live Here: Reclaim the Streets in open exhibition What Difference Does it Make?
 Cambridge Darkroom, 1998.

-Appearances are Against Us Art in Ruins, Southampton Art Gallery, 2000.
+Appearances are Against Us Art in Ruins, John Hansard Gallery, Southampton 2000.